-Lyndsay Baker is starting her 14th year as a teacher and coach at Central High School.
-This year at Central, Coach Baker will coach volleyball and JV softball.
-In the classroom, Coach Baker teaches AVID I and II.
-Prior to becoming a Charger, Lyndsay Baker was a 4-year All Conference volleyball player at McMurry University, and majored in Multidisciplinary Studies.
+Lyndsay Baker is starting her 16th year as a teacher and coach at Central High School.
+This year, Coach Baker will lead the Chargers in her 2nd year as the Head Volleyball Coach.
+Having served as a varsity assistant, JV, and 9th grade coach over her coaching career at Central, she is eager and ready to lead the Chargers into a new season.
+In addition to being a volleyball coach, Coach Baker also coached softball and basketball for the Chargers.
+In the classroom, Coach Baker is entering her 3rd year is an AVID I and II teacher.
+Prior to becoming a Charger, Lyndsay Baker was a graduate of Richland High School and continued her volleyball playing career at McMurry University where she was a 4-year All Conference volleyball player majoring in Multidisciplinary Studies II.
 In June of 2015, Coach Baker was inducted into the Athletic Hall of Honor at McMurry University.

 Nitra Woods began playing volleyball in the 7th grade with a hunger of wanting to succeed.
 Her first love was basketball but she wanted to try her hand at something new.
 Growing up in Andrews, TX a small town where volleyball is a huge sport for great athletes.
 Nitra continued her volleyball career into high school when she made Varsity as a Freshman and earning New Comer of the Year.
 During her four years she received First team All-District, First team All-Academic, MVP her Senior year as well leading her team to Regionals her Junior and Senior year.
 Not only did she play volleyball, but she also played basketball, ran track, and played one year of softball.

 In college, Nitra played basketball at Sul Ross State University in Alpine, TX and received New Comer of the Year.
 After college, she began teaching and coaching at 21 in Marathon, TX and has been doing both the last 9 years.
-While coaching and teaching at Central High School, Nitra enjoys working out and taking care of her two dogs Rollo and Karol.
-Even though Nitra has only been at Central High School for a year it is her home and she prides herself as being a Central Charger.
+While coaching and teaching at Central High School, Nitra enjoys working out and taking care of her dog, Karol.
+Even though Nitra has only been at Central High School for 4 years, it has become her home away from home and she prides herself as being a Central Charger.